BitCANN/bitcann-contracts/README.md

 ### Accumulator

-Once enough auctions have happened, there might come a time when the counterNFT's tokenAmount is not enough.
+Once enough auctions have happened, there might come a time when the counterNFT's tokenAmount is not enough to create new Auction NFT.
 Since the amount would be accumulating in the thread NFTs, this function can be used to transfer them back to the CounterNFT to keep the system functioning smoothly.

 Transaction Structure:
 | # | Inputs | Outputs |